Master tokenization algorithms (BPE, WordPiece, SentencePiece), understand vocabulary size tradeoffs, and analyze the multilingual tokenization tax.

 text1English: "I love cats" β ["I", "love", "cats"] β subtokenize each 2Japanese: "η«γε₯½γγ§γ" β ???
 No spaces to split on!
 3Thai: "ΰΈΰΈ±ΰΈΰΈ£ΰΈ±ΰΈΰΉΰΈ‘ΰΈ§" β ???
 Also no spaces!
 4German: "Lebensversicherungsgesellschaft" β One giant compound word

-SentencePiece solves this by treating the entire input as a raw character stream, whitespace included:
+SentencePiece solves this by treating the entire input as a raw character stream, including whitespace.
+It encodes spaces with a special character (β), creating a continuous sequence that can be tokenized without language-specific rules:

 text1SentencePiece: "I love cats" β "βIβloveβcats" β subtokenize directly 2 "η«γε₯½γγ§γ" β "βη«γε₯½γγ§γ" β subtokenize directly